 Let’s take a closer look at this process for text, images, and sound.

-They’re generative in that they’re designed to generate new text, which is awesome if you’re trying to write a new country music song about burritos or a new plot hook for a novel, but not so great if you’re trying to quote and cite published scholarly articles.
+Tools like ChatGPT and Microsoft Co-pilot are GPTs, or generative pretrained transformers.
+They’re generative in that they’re designed to generate new text, which is awesome if you’re trying to outline a cover letter, but not so great if you’re trying to quote and cite published scholarly articles.

 The computer’s understanding of words and their relationships is called a language model.
 AI models are trained on hundreds of thousands of texts, so we refer to these as large language models or LLMs.